LoganR333/UNH-IT718/Lab1-Account-Setup/GCP/README.md

  --display-name=$BUDGET_NAME --budget-amount=0.01USD --threshold-rule=percent=1.0 \
  --threshold-rule=percent=1.0,basis=forecasted-spend
 ```
+# Lab report
-Provide a screenshot of the command shell interaction in your lab report.
+In addition to the console screenshot, provide a screenshot of the command shell interaction in your lab report.
 ![Budget](Lab1-GCP-budget.png)